-- 8.1 The requirement for the award of a Postgraduate Certificate is an average aggregation score of 9 (equivalent to D3) or above in 60 credits, with not less than 40 of these credits at Grade D or above. - 8.2 A candidate who has achieved an average aggregation score of 15 (equivalent to B3) at the first sitting will be eligible for the award with Merit.
-Where the average overall aggregation score falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit. - 8.3 A candidate who has achieved an average aggregation score of 18 (equivalent to A5) at the first sitting will be eligible for the award with Distinction.
-Where the average overall aggregation score falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.
+- 8.1 The requirement for the award of a Postgraduate Certificate is a grade point average of 9 (equivalent to D3) or above in 60 credits, with not less than 40 of these credits at grade D or above. - 8.2 A candidate who has achieved a grade point average of 15 (equivalent to B3) at the first sitting will be eligible for the award with Merit.
+Where the grade point average falls within the range 14.1 and 14.9 the Board of Examiners shall have discretion to make the award with Merit. - 8.3 A candidate who has achieved a grade point average of 18 (equivalent to A5) at the first sitting will be eligible for the award with Distinction.
+Where the grade point average falls within the range 17.1 to 17.9 the Board of Examiners shall have the discretion to make the award with Distinction.